 Placenta preparation provides you with a variety of options for processing your placenta for short and long-term use including placenta encapsulation, placenta smoothies, placenta tinctures and more.
 Your baby’s blood can be typed from the blood in the placenta at the time of processes and artistic keepsakes are available.

-For home birth clients, you are routinely shown your placenta for educational purposes and you may provide all your own smoothie ingredients and the placenta can be cut up for the fridge or freezer (or you can be shown how to process your own placenta during a prenatal visit) at no extra cost.
+For home birth clients, you are routinely shown your placenta for educational purposes and you may provide all your own smoothie ingredients or thick water color paper for printing and the placenta can be cut up into pieces for the fridge or freezer for raw smoothie consumption and you can be shown how to process your own placenta during a regular prenatal visit at no extra cost.
+If you want all of these services provided for you professionally, details are on this page.

 Consuming your placenta provides you with: